Anderson Ranch artists responding to school shootings, the border wall, refugee crisis, racism in new work

 While at the Ranch, Khoshbin also made a 12-minute audio work she's calling a "guided media relaxation meditation," a subversive guided meditation tape aiming to counter fear-based messaging in mass media.
 It's part of a larger project: her 2021 campaign for New York City Council.
 In a soothing voice, she guides the listener through an actual meditation while mixing in political rhetoric and sly social commentary: "Imagine a terrorist.
 What does it look like in your mind?
 Where are they from?
 Think about those symbols of hate and think about the light within you."

-Over in the sculpture studio, Coby Kennedy – who is also based in Brooklyn and also works across disciplines including painting, video and photography – is digging into the intricacies of dog-whistle racism and subtle colorism.
-In Tyler Perry films and on cable news programs alike, he's identified ways that media perpetuates a culture, as he put it, "where black is wack and white is right, or light is right."
+In the sculpture studio, Coby Kennedy — who is also based in Brooklyn and also works across disciplines including painting, video and photography — is digging into the intricacies of dog-whistle racism and subtle colorism.
+In Tyler Perry films and on cable news programs alike, he has identified ways that media perpetuates a culture, as he put it, "where black is wack and white is right, or light is right."

 The African-American son of a light-skinned mid-Atlantic mother and a dark-skinned Southern father, Kennedy said he's spent his whole life observing the prejudices and stereotypes that people develop toward those with different skin colors and tones.